 3. Research the Best Career Moves

 Peeking over the fence is critical when you’re considering a role with a new company.
 LinkedIn allows you to see how you’re connected to an organization, sign up for alerts about openings with a company, and learn about the people who currently work there.
 Even better: if you’re wondering if a company is legit, you can always turn to your WAHM groups and ask other professionals to weigh in.

 - Set up notifications about openings with your favorite companies

 - Read this article on using LinkedIn to find new customers

 4. Connect with Decision Makers Directly

 The key here is to connect with class.
 Shooting strangers a “Hey, I heard you’re hiring!” message is a huge no-no. Instead, build an authentic rapport with the folks you’d like as connections.
-Follow their content on LinkedIn publisher and share it.
+Follow their content on the LinkedIn publisher and share it.
 “Like” and comment on their responses in groups.
-Build their awareness of you before reaching out to connect, and when you do, frame it terms of what they can gain by adding you to their network.
+Build their awareness of you before reaching out to connect, and when you do, frame in terms of what they can gain by adding you to their network.

 Side note: LinkedIn can be a great place to follow up after an interview if you lack someone’s direct email.
 Send them a thank you!